Tourists Have Fascinating Travel Options Across Thousands Of Islands

 Merapi is one of the most active volcanoes in all of Indonesia.
 Yogyakarta also is famous for its arts, especially batik fabrics.
 Bicycles and horse-drawn carts are still very common forms of transportation in the region, which gives the area a special charm, despite its sprawling size.
 Yogyakarta also is a university city, which gives it even more character.

 Komodo Island: The only way to reach Komodo is by boat, which is an experience that can’t be missed in this island nation.
-Most visitors arrive on large live-aboard boats, which is a first-class way to eat and sleep in this extremely remote region.
+Most visitors arrive on large boats, which is a first-class way to eat and sleep in this extremely remote region.

 The Komodo dragons live on three islands in the area–Komodo, Rinca and Padar.
 A few have even crossed the strait to the western tip of Flores.
 These arid, volcanic islands are inhabited by about 5,700 giant lizards, which grow as large as 12 feet long (three meters).
 They exist nowhere else in the world and are of great interest to scientists studying the theory of evolution.